katzenpost/katzenpost/docs/specs/kemsphinx.rst

 1. version number (MACed but not encrypted)
 2. one KEM ciphertext for use with the next hop
-3. stream cipher encrypted KEM ciphtertexts, one for each additional hop
+3. encrypted per routing commands AND KEM ciphtertexts, one for each additional hop
-4. encrypted per routing commands
-5. MAC for this hop (authenticates header fields 1 thru 4)
+4. MAC for this hop (authenticates header fields 1 thru 4)

 We can say that KEMSphinx differs from NIKE Sphinx by replacing the header's group element (e.g. an X25519 public key) field with fields 2